hritikakolkar/hritikakolkar/README.md

 - 🔭 I’m currently working on Machine Learning and a Kaggle 1X Expert.
 - 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on any AI platform.
-- 🤔 I’m looking for help with an Internship in Machine Learning.
+- 🤔 I’m looking for an Internship in Machine Learning.
 - 💬 Ask me about Data Science.
 - 📫 Reach me through : <a href="https://www.linkedin.com/in/hritikakolkar/" target="_blank">Linkedin</a>
 - 🔎 Online Presence : <a href="https://www.hackerrank.com/hritikakolkar/" target="_blank">HackerRank</a> <a href="https://www.kaggle.com/hritikakolkar/" target="_blank">Kaggle</a>
-- ⚡ Fun fact: I know Some Frontend Technology.
+- ⚡ Fun fact: I know Some Frontend Technology